- Fees vary by residence area and room type.

 Bill payment via online banking is now available for residence and meal plan fees. Â Make a bill payment from your Canadian online bank account by adding a Payee â€śUBC Student Housing and Meal Planâ€ť.
 Your account number at UBC is your student number.
 Please allow 3-5 business days for processing.
-This service is currently available at Scotiabank, HSBC Canada, BMO, TD Canada Trust, CIBC, and Credit Unions in British Columbia.
+This service is currently available at Scotiabank, HSBC Canada, BMO, RBC, TD Canada Trust, CIBC, and Credit Unions in British Columbia.
 This will expand to additional Canadian banks in future, so please check back for updates.

 Cheque, Cash, Debit, Money Order

 Make cheque payable to UBC and include your name, UBC ID and residence address on the back of the cheque.
 Pay in-person atÂ Student Housing and Hospitality ServicesÂ Main OfficeÂ by theÂ required deadline.
 Receipts are given upon request.
 Travellerâ€™s cheques and post-dated cheques are not accepted.Â Please note Debit Visa and Debit Mastercard cards issued by a U.S. or other international bank are not accepted.

 UBC has chosen Western Union Business Solutions, the worldâ€™s largest specialist in global business payments, to provide a simple, low cost method of paying fees in your own currency.
 Access Western Union International Funds Transfer via theÂ MyFinancial Account via the Student Service Centre (SSC).
 Instructions can be found under International Funds Transfer at the UBC Student Services website.